Dr. Beltran can replace one, multiple or all your teeth with permanent dental implants.

 • Multiple teeth – If you have multiple missing teeth that are next to each other, you’ll usually receive a fixed bridge that’s supported with two dental implants.
 This ensures a proper fit while maintaining jaw stimulation.

 • All teeth – There are multiple implant options available for people missing all of their teeth.
-You can get a form of an extended bridge, multiple implants and bridges or an innovative procedure like All-on-4, which replaces all of your teeth using four secure dental implants.
+You can get a form of an extended bridge, multiple implants and bridges or an innovative procedure like denture implants, which replaces all of your teeth using four secure dental implants.

 Though well worth it, dental implants are a significant financial investment.
-This is especially true for the revolutionary All-on-4 dental implant system.
+This is especially true for the revolutionary denture implant system.
 As with all big decisions in life, you may have some questions before you make a commitment.
 But where do you start?
 Many patients don’t know what to ask.
-Here are 10 questions to ask an implant or All-on-4 dentist:
+Here are 10 questions to ask an implant dentist:

-2. What is your experience in placing implants or All-on-4?
-Any general dentist is legally allowed to place an implant, so make sure your dentist has the proper training, experience and success placing implants or All-on-4.
+2. What is your experience in placing implants?
+Any general dentist is legally allowed to place an implant, so make sure your dentist has the proper training, experience and success placing implants.

-3. Am I a candidate for dental implants or All-on-4?
-More and more people are candidates for dental implants and All-on-4, but you need a health mouth and enough bone to support them.
-Some patients who aren’t candidates for implants are candidates for All-on-4, so keep that in mind as well.
+3. Am I a candidate for full mouth dental implants?
+More and more people are candidates for dental implants, but you need a health mouth and enough bone to support them.
+Some patients who aren’t candidates for single implants are still candidates for full mouth implant bridges, so keep that in mind as well.

 4. How are you going to plan the procedure?
 Will the dentist use 3D imaging?
 Surgical guides?
 Digital photography?
-Planning is one of the most important parts of the dental implant or All-on-4 procedure.
+Planning is one of the most important parts of the dental implant or full mouth implant procedure.

 5. What kind of materials are you going to use?
 You want to make sure the materials used will: 1, be sturdy enough to last as a permanent solution; and 2, be compatible with your body.